Pyrestone/jetson-fan-ctl/README.md

 ### Software
 I will assume you use the standard image on your jetson nano.

-If you have python 3, you should be good to go.
+Python 3 should be pre-installed on the jetson nano.
-you can check this using <code>python3 --version</code>
+You can check this using <code>python3 --version</code>
 (3.5 or higher should be fine.)
 otherwise, you can install it with